cjoakim/azure-cosmosdb-hackathon/solutions/node/STORED_PROCEDURES.md

 - Deletes and Redeploys the  **upsertAirportDoc** Stored Procedure
 - Executes the **airport_sproc_test.js** Node.js client program:
   - Reads the list of top 50 world airports
-  - Perform n-iterations through this list and invoke the Stored Procedure for each iteration
+  - Perform n-iterations through this list and invoke the Stored Procedure for each iteration  (n = 200)
   - The first 50 are inserts
   - The remaining iterations are either **no-change upserts** or **actual upserts**
   - Test client program randomly determines if the iteration should be a change or not (randomness parameter)